TheRosettaFoundation/SOLAS-Match/README.md

 5. Import path/to/repo/db/languages.sql (using phpMyAdmin, for example.)
 6. Import path/to/repo/db/country_codes.sql (using phpMyAdmin, for example.)
 7. Add the a new entry to the oauth_clients table for your web client using the client_id and client_secret defined in the conf file.
-8. Add an entry to the client_endpoints table with the redirect_uri set to the login page URL for this instalation.
+8. Add an entry to the client_endpoints table with the redirect_uri set to the login page URL for this installation.

 <code>
 GRANT EXECUTE, PROCESS, SELECT, SHOW DATABASES, SHOW VIEW, DELETE, INSERT, UPDATE, LOCK TABLES  ON *.* TO 'tester'@'localhost';